sudheer71/terraform/03-Terraform-Settings-Providers-Resources/README.md

 ## Terraform Providers
 - As a Terraform admin in my local desktop first i have to install the Terraform CLI.
-- so whenever what happens means like whenever you run that Terraform init command what happens is like, so it'll go ahead and then download the terraform that respect to your provider whatever you have defined here, okay?
+- so whenever what happens means like whenever you run that Terraform init command what happens is like, so it'll go ahead and then download the terraform that respect to your provider whatever you have defined here,

 So whatever the provider you define here